Linearly Qualified Types: Generic inference for capabilities and uniqueness: Introduction

-Linear type systems have seen a renaissance in recent years in various mainstream programming communities.
+Linear type systems have seen a renaissance in recent years in various programming communities.
 Rust's ownership system guarantees memory safety for systems programmers, Haskell's \textsc{ghc}~9.0 includes support for linear types, and even dependently typed programmers can now use linear types with Idris 2.
 All of these systems are vastly different in ergonomics and scope.
-In fact, there seems to be a tradeoff between these two aspects.
-Rust has a domain-specific \emph{borrow-checker} that aids the programmer in reasoning about memory ownership, but it doesn't naturally scale beyond this use case.
-Linear Haskell, on the other hand, supports general purpose linear types, but using them to emulate Rust's ownership model is a painful exercise, because the compiler doesn't know how to help, requiring the programmer to carefully thread resource tokens.
+Rust uses dedicated syntax and code generation to support management of resources, while Linear Haskell is a type system change without any other impact on the compiler, such as in the code generator or runtime system.\rae{But actually we'd \emph{like} to have an impact on the runtime system to allow update-in-place.} Linear Haskell is designed to be general purpose, but using its linear arguments to emulate Rust's ownership model is a tedious exercise.
+It requires the programmer to carefully thread resource tokens.